Kyobinoyo/Pencil-Prop/README.md

 Touch Gear on the Pencil 1 second to Open/Close Color Slider<br>
 Touch Color Slider to Adjust Color<br>

+# Known Issue
+Color Change Bugs on Desktop after spawn<br>
+Press X to reset Color once, then it should work.<br>

+Color Paramteter can be Higher then 1 (wich is Max) when changing Color in desktop<br>
+For now reset with X to fix it.<br>

 # FAQ
 Q: Can i use the Pencil in my World?<br>
 A: Go for it!<br>